bseltz-cohesity/scripts/reports/powershell/activeSnapshotsRemote/README.md

 This PowerShell script lists the active snapshot count for every protected object that wass replicated to the specified Cohesity cluster.

+Note: this script requires the source cluster to be connected to Helios.

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory